strontic/strontic.github.io/xcyclopedia/library/wsmprovhost.exe-893AD0503E3954706E5638F6957A9C83.md

 ## Possible Misuse

 *The following table contains possible examples of `wsmprovhost.exe` being misused.
-While `wsmprovhost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wsmprovhost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --